Rose Valley, Pennsylvania: Mills

 At least three mills operated in the area of Rose Valley.
 Little remains except a silted-in dam pond of what may have been the earliest mill, located on Vernon Run near the present Pool and Tennis Club.
 Near the Bishop White House, on Ridley Creek, the remains of a dam and millrace can be seen leading up to the "Old Mill", which is now used as the town hall.
 Benninghove's snuff mill was likely built here c.
 1789.
-Between 1826 and 1850 it was run as a paper mill.
+Between 1826 and 1850, it was run as a paper mill.
 It was reconstructed as a textile mill in 1861 and burned down in 1885.
-After 1900 Will Price built a furniture mill or craft shop on the foundations and later it was used as a meeting hall.
+After 1900, William Lightfoot Price built a furniture mill or craft shop on the foundations and later it was used as a meeting hall.
 After extensive fire damage, it was reconstructed into today's town hall.

-Hutton's mill, on Rose Valley Road by Vernon Run, was built about 1840 as a feed mill.
-In 1847 it became a turning mill.
+Hutton's mill, on Rose Valley Road by Vernon Run, was built circa 1840 as a feed mill.
+In 1847, it became a turning mill.
 It was used to produce bobbins for the nearby textile mill as well as serving as a warehouse.
-Later it produced sandpaper.
-Will Price also reconstructed this mill into a meeting house and theater.
+Later, it produced sandpaper.
+William Lightfoot Price also reconstructed this mill into a meeting house and theater.
 It also suffered fire damage, was again reconstructed, and now houses the Hedgerow Theatre.